simonhw/beekeeping/README.md

 ![Footer screenshot](assets/images/readme/footer.PNG)

 #### The Home page
 - A heading welcomes the user to the site followed by a summary of the motivation and intentions of the website owners.
 This immediately gives the user an idea of what to expect from the rest of the website.
-A picture of three beekeepers posing in their suits underneath this paragraph conveys a sense of fun and camaraderie to the user.
+A picture of three beekeepers posing in their suits conveys a sense of fun and camaraderie to the user.

 ![About Us screenshot](assets/images/readme/section-about-us.PNG)